 I will treasure this night forever.
 It was a night where grief tried to overtake me, but the Lord brought reassurance that even though my role of motherhood was changing, my bond with both of my sons is stronger than ever.
 Once you are a mom, you are always a mom.

-Wiping my tears away one last time before settling in for the night, my phone dinged with a text from Grant.
+Wiping my tears away one last time before settling in for the night, my phone dinged with a text from my older son.
 “Love you, mom!
 Thanks again for everything!”
 And with that, I drifted off into a peaceful sleep.

 This post was originally featured in Kingdom Edge Magazine.
 Click here for inspirational articles and devotions.